 Along with Damien Hirst and Tracey Emin, Sarah Lucas was one of the so-called Young British Artists generation that came to public attention in the 1990s.
 Her work often includes bawdy humour and sexualized references to the body, sometimes employing food as a stand in for body parts.
 Lucas says that she uses her work as a vehicle for revealing sexism whilst not commenting overtly on it.
 She has stated that “I am not trying to solve the problem.
 I’m exploring the moral dilemma by incorporating it”.

-Anytime you use something, no matter how disgusting, there has to be some pleasure in it, if only because you transform it and you do something with it, rather than just being passively assaulted by it [...]
-It’s about turning things around, really, and the realization that looking at art is a self-conscious business."
+Anytime you use something, no matter how disgusting, there has to be some pleasure in it [...]
+It’s about turning things around, really, and the realisation that looking at art is a self-conscious business."
 Sarah Lucas (ArtSpace interview with Massimiliano Gioni)

 SOKARI DOUGLAS CAMP CBE

 Born in Buguma in Nigeria, Sokari Douglas Camp lives and works in London and has exhibited her work internationally.
 Her sculpture is made predominantly in steel and she is particularly skilled at cutting the metal to suggest patterned fabrics.
 She often takes inspiration from her Kalabari heritage and the figures in the exhibition were originally part of a much larger sculptural installation depicting a Kalabari masquerade festival.